valentinmace/fcm/README.md

 This repository is for Windows use, a linux version might come in a near future and it should be relatively easy to make it yourself

-For both scripts, no installation is needed, you just need python 3, however make sure to have gzip installed if you wish to use the converting script
+For both scripts, no installation is needed, you just need python 3, however make sure to have gzip installed if you wish to use the converting script (2nd one)

 ## Usage

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._

 ## Development setup